egenix-ops/owl-shoes/README.md

 # Deploy Flex plugin

-cd flex-cr-plugin
+- cd flex-cr-plugin
-npm install
+- npm install
+- edit .env to add the target workflow sid.
+You can find it on your Flex Task Assignment TaskRouter Workspace - Workflows.
-twilio flex:plugins:start
+- twilio flex:plugins:start